moby/moby/contrib/man/md/README.md

 # Generating man pages from the Markdown files

-The recommended approach for generating the man pages using a  Docker container one.
-Using the supplied Dockerfile, Docker creates a Fedora based container and isolates the Pandoc installation.
+The recommended approach for generating the man pages is via a  Docker container.
+Using the supplied Dockerfile, Docker will create a Fedora based container and isolate the Pandoc installation.
 This is a seamless process, saving you from dealing with Pandoc and dependencies on your own computer.

-## Using the pandoc Container
+## Building the Fedora / Pandoc Image

 There is a Dockerfile provided in the `docker/contrib/man/md` directory.

 Using this Dockerfile, create a Docker image tagged `fedora/pandoc`:

     docker build  -t fedora/pandoc .

+## Utilizing the Fedora / Pandoc image

 Once the image is built, run a container using the image with *volumes*: